9Brainz-iOS/AlertController/README.md

 # Basic Config:

 1. Xcode 10.0 or above
+2. Objective-C
-2. Swift 4.0 or above
+3. Swift 4.0 or above
-3. Development Target 10.0 or above
+4. Development Target 10.0 or above
-4. Device Universal Supported
+5. Device Universal Supported

 # How it Works?